 Instead of talking about things that you don’t like, talk about things that you do like.
 For instance, instead of saying some food is unhealthy, talk about the foods that are beneficial to your health.
 So instead of saying, “I don’t like food A”, say, “I prefer food B”.
 Of course, the application of this idea goes beyond food.

 Avoid discussing people’s faults and misbehavior or their personal relationships.
-I learned this from my friend, Sanjiv.
-This also goes back to always being loyal to those who are absent.
+This goes back to always being loyal to those who are absent.
 By talking positively about those who are absent, we retain the trust of those who are present.

 If we talk about “being pissed off” all the time, guess what, we’re going to be pissed off all the time.
 Instead, try saying, “Let’s deal with it in a different way”.
 Make note of words that make you pull back, give up, or feel frustrated and/or overwhelmed.
 Instead, use words that move you forward.